 We traditionally celebrate the official opening of the academic year on one of its first days, sometime in late August or early September.
-The day will generally have a theme on which the morning and afternoon programmes are based.
-This is followed by an academic session featuring the official opening late in the afternoon, attended by many of the university's professors in full regalia.
+The day will generally have a theme on which the afternoon programme is based.
+This is followed by an academic session featuring the official opening, attended by many of the university's professors in full regalia.

 The president of the Executive Board gives a speech, followed by a guest speaker who picks up the same theme.
 Finally, two prizes are awarded: the Edmond Hustinx Award for Science for promising young researchers and the UM Student Prize awarded to either a Maastricht University (UM) student complementing their studies with a remarkable social or cultural achievement, or a UM student organisation that has distinguished itself in the societal or cultural realm.
 The day ends with a drinks party.

-The next opening academic year will take place on Monday 4 September 2017.
+The next opening of the academic year will take place on 2 September 2024.

 Rectorship handover ceremony

-See the calendar for more information and a photo impression.
+You can find more information and a photo impression here.

 Anniversary Maastricht University